 - Big Eater: As in, eating humans and everything else.
 As in, 7 billion humans is not enough food for them.

-- Broke Your Arm Punching Out Cthulhu: Turns out killing a Leviathan drags the nearby souls who killed them into Purgatory.
+- Broke Your Arm Punching Out Cthulhu: Turns out killing Dick Roman, the head Leviathan, drags the nearby people who killed him into Purgatory.

 - Gets better in the finale, as Dick has several other Leviathans copy his identity, so the Winchesters don't know which one to attack.

 - Demonic Possession: They take control of Castiel, or at least hijack his vessel Jimmy, at the end of the Season 7 premiere.
 Noticeable was the change in tone of voice from Castiel's deep monotone to one that sounds more like an insane version of Misha Collins's normal voice.